 Winter themed activities are perfect for classrooms because it doesn’t celebrate any one holiday AND in much of the globe, it’s cold at least 3-6 months of the year!
 Kids love snowflake activities and it’s a great representation of winter…..and symmetry in nature!

 Lesson Plan Objective:

 Explore the concept of symmetry in math and nature.
 Design a magnetic symmetrical snowflake and continue the pattern.

-Magnetic Sheet Pan (baking sheet or pizza pan – cheap at the Dollar Tree!)
+- Magnetic Sheet Pan (baking sheet or pizza pan – cheap at Dollar Tree!)

 Lesson Plan Project Ideas:

 Design an interactive symmetrical snowflake.
 Possible additions for color patterns and other uses below.

 Lesson Plan Instructions:

 Begin by painting your craft sticks white or blue – or both!
 These craft sticks will be manipulated to design your snowflakes.
 You can use acrylic paint or markers!

 On the back of each craft stick add a small magnet to each end.
 This will allow for even snowflake building and a more symmetrical snowflake.
 It will also be easier for young hands to grab off of the magnetic surface .